 Advantages Outweigh Disadvantages of Referral Programs

 Have you consider additional income potential from referrals?
-A referral is any valuable and advantageous type of information transmitted from one party to another.
-Individuals who typically make referrals for income are on the job, such as real estate agents, insurance and business brokers, human resource managers, mortgage bankers, etc. Referrals are ordinarily implemented between members of large or small networks, groups or organizations.
+A referral is any valuable and advantageous type of information recommended from one party to another, usually in exchange for payment.
+Individuals who typically make referrals for income are on the job, such as real estate agents, insurance and business brokers, human resource managers, mortgage bankers, etc. Referrals are implemented between members of large or small networks, groups or organizations.
 As there is no established method or format for making referrals, there is also no formal compensation for referrals either.

 Advantages and Disadvantages of Referral Programs

 Today, providing referrals has evolved into its own industry.
 Business or employment referrals are now predominantly contractual agreements between parties, where contractual terms are binding and enforced in courts.
 Large and small companies, such as American Express, Verizon, Legal Aid Society, Christian Women’s Central, CenturyLink and ZTYLUS, all use referral programs for customers, members or employees.
 Employment staffing agencies frequently use referral payment programs to service employers’ precise needs.
 Referral programs have become critical marketing strategies for businesses throughout the US.